 - An Intermediate Class Pilot has to complete the intermediate qualifiers in last 3 months.
-An Open Class Pilot has to complete a 50m course 3 times with 5ft gates over water in last 3 months or be signed off by a CP Coach. - All qualification jumps should be performed before competitions may be entered and all classes of Canopy Pilots to obtain a Competition Licence from the SSA CP committee.
+An Open Class Pilot has to complete a 50m course 3 times with 5ft gates over water in last 3 months or be signed off by a CP Coach. - All qualification jumps should be performed before competitions may be entered.